82% of Aussies unaware of their mortgage rate.

 The research found that despite a 3 per cent decline from the previous year, 82 per cent of Australians did not know their home loan rate (77 per cent of males and 88 per cent of females).

 According to the data, NSW and ACT residents were least likely to know their mortgage rates (15 per cent), followed by Queenslanders (17 per cent), South Australians (18 per cent), Victorians and Tasmanians (20 per cent), and Western Australians (23 per cent).

 “While there was a slight improvement on last year, there are still too many Aussies out there who don’t know their mortgage rate,” CEO of UBank Lee Hatton said, encouraging borrowers to “do their research and stay on top of their mortgage rate”.

-“With the latest data from the Bureau of Statistics uncovering that the cost of living in Australia rose by 2 per cent last year and is the strongest pace growth we’ve experienced in 3.5 years, it’s never been more important to know your numbers and to have your finances sorted.
+Current data from the Australian Bureau of Statistics (ABS) shows the cost of living in Australia rose by 2 per cent last year and is the strongest pace of growth experienced in almost 4 years.
+It’s never been more important to know your numbers and to have your finances sorted.